astro-fusion/astro-blogs/17_Ashtakavarga/170102_Basic_Principles_of_Ashtakavarga.md

 ---
-title: "Basic Principles of Ashtakavarga"
+title: Basic Principles of Ashtakavarga
 description: |
   "Explanation of the bindu (point) system, how benefic and malefic"
 pubDate: "2025-03-07"